jabree00/cyberProjects/tutorials/xml/syslog.md

     When No One is Dying" is one that I got from the CertBros YouTube channel's "Syslog Explained | Cisco CCNA 200-301" video.
     The mnemonic represents the meaning of the numbers: Emergency, Alert, Critical, Error, Warning, Notice, Informational, Debug.
 To be clear, Emergency corresponds to 0 and Debug to 7.</li>
-  <li>The mnemonic appears to be a label that categorizes the log message.</li>
+  <li>The mnemonic seems to be a label that categorizes the log message.</li>
   <li>The description is the actual log message.</li>
 </ul>